 Let’s Talk Easter!

-I’m hosting Easter again this year!
+I’m hosting Easter again!
 We’re having it on the earlier side, so it will be an Easter brunch and Easter supper hybrid.
 Deviled eggs, glazed ham, green bean casserole, and carrot cake are always on the menu, but I would LOVE to hear what you usually serve.

 In terms of a tablescape, I usually keep it pretty basic.
 But since Easter is a little late this year, I have more time to pick up some festive Easter centerpieces, napkins, plates etc. We’ll also have a little Easter egg hunt and Easter baskets for the kids, too.